Archiving and heritage

 Vendor-neutral archives are important to avoid a so-called vendor lock-in, the dependence on a particular manufacturer.
 A vendor lock-in is annoying and often expensive when the manufacturer in question charges for each change (e.g., because a new operating system becomes necessary) or for a migration new licenses.
 Not only annoying and expensive, but sometimes dramatic, a vendor-lock-in becomes, however, when the manufacturer on whom the functioning of the archive depends no longer exists, and the archive data is therefore no longer accessible or migratable at all.

-For long-term storage, it is therefore extremely important to have a system where (static) information can be retrieved, accessed and moved at all times, without requiring the support in any form from one or more manufacturers.
+In long-term storage, it is therefore extremely important to have a system where (static) information can be retrieved, accessed and moved at all times, without requiring the support in any form from one or more manufacturers.

 What about the other storage media mentioned?
 Microfilm and CDs/DVDs are standardized media; the associated reading devices are produced by multiple manufacturers.
 Even though with CD and DVD readers these are now only two or three we can still consider these media manufacturer independent for now(!).
 The Silent Cubes do not require a special reading device, so this question does not apply here.